johnmgreenwell/mcp23s08/README.md

 ## Overview

-This HAL-mediated custom [MCP23S08](https://www.digikey.com/en/products/detail/microchip-technology/MCP23S08T-E-SO/739287) IO-expander driver permits ease of use that is portable across many platforms.
+This HAL-mediated custom [MCP23S08](https://www.digikey.com/en/products/detail/microchip-technology/MCP23S08T-E-SO/739287) IO-expander driver permits ease of use that is designed to be platform-independent.

 ## Usage